Josh-XT/AGiXT/docs/1-Getting started/Start Script.md

 - `THEME_NAME`: UI color scheme (`default`, `christmas`, `conspiracy`, `doom`, `easter`, `halloween`, `valentines`)
 - `DATABASE_TYPE`: Type of database to use (`sqlite` or `postgres`)
 - `UVICORN_WORKERS`: Number of workers running on the application.
 Default is `10`.

+Environment variables specific to ezLocalai:

+- `EZLOCALAI_URI`: URI for ezLocalai.
+Default is `http://{local_ip}:8091`.
+- `DEFAULT_MODEL`: Default language model for ezLocalai.
+Default is `QuantFactory/dolphin-2.9.2-qwen2-7b-GGUF`.
+This model takes ~9GB VRAM at 32k max tokens, lower the max tokens if you have less VRAM or use a different model.
+- `VISION_MODEL`: Vision model for ezLocalai.
+Default is `deepseek-ai/deepseek-vl-1.3b-chat`.
+This model takes ~3GB VRAM in addition to the language model.
+- `LLM_MAX_TOKENS`: Maximum number of tokens for language models.
+Default is `32768`.
+Lower this value if you have less VRAM.
+- `WHISPER_MODEL`: Whisper model for speech recognition.
+Default is `base.en` for a fast English model.
+- `GPU_LAYERS`: Number of GPU layers to use.
+Default is `-1` for all.

 For a complete list of environment variables and their default values, please refer to the `get_default_env_vars()` function in the script.